ShurimasKitten/HomoclinicContinuation_COCO/README.md

 In addition, when an orbit flip (OFS or OFU) is detected, its type - A, B, or C - is printed for further classification.
 Note also that the 'RES' and 'EqType' test functions may be redunant, but are kept now for testing purposes.

 ## Working example
 The boundary value problem (BVP) is demonstrated using a four-dimensional climate model as a representative example.
 We note that the supporting code required to compute the homoclinic orbit may be unfamiliar and is not described in detail here.
-Nevertheless, the homoclinic continuation remains robust.
+Nevertheless, it is reasonably robust, as is the homoclinic continuation scheme.

 We begin by performing one-parameter continuation and branching a periodic solution from a Hopf bifurcation point
 ```markdown